shangzhanchao/CRB/README.md

    `DEFAULT_IMAGE_PATH`) and outputs a fused emotion tag.
 2. **DialogueEngine** uses `PersonalityEngine` and `SemanticMemory` to produce responses while updating interaction stages.
-3. **IntelligentCore** orchestrates the pipeline: emotion perception → memory query → personality update → response generation.
+3. **IntelligentCore** orchestrates the pipeline: emotion perception → speaker identification → memory query → personality update → response generation.
+4. `global_state.INTERACTION_COUNT` tracks how many interactions have occurred across the whole system.

 Parameters of each module can be customized if the default settings do not fit your scenario.